 Cleaning and Curing of Epoxy Resin

-- Stay within the area of the project to ensure that the resin has started to cure and tuck.
+- Stay within the area of the project to ensure that the resin has started to cure and tack.
 It is important to note that contamination can prevent proper curing.

 - If the cure time for the epoxy is faster, choose to use a slower resin.
 If extremely slow, a hardener can be utilized.

 - The curing of epoxy resin should be executed at room temperature.
-Once it has cured, it is advisable to introduce sanding and if possible mechanical removal is necessary.
+Once it has cured, it is advisable to introduce sanding and if possible, mechanical removal may be necessary.

 - The final clean-up is done using an alcohol solution, but acetone should be completely avoided.

 Hopefully you are now ready to begin to work on your project.
 Always read through the additional information that comes with your epoxy resin before preparing a mix.
-Now that you have integrated the tips on how to handle your epoxy check out our products at armorpoxy for more details!
+Now that you have a better idea on how to handle your epoxy, check out our products at armorpoxy to get started.